-In addition to the front setback minimum, accessory structures must be located behind the rear building line of the principal building.

-For accessory structures with a length along a rear or side property line that is longer than 24', the minimum c. side or rear setback must be increased at a ratio of 2' for every 2' that the dimension exceeds 24 linear feet.
+- In addition to the front setback minimum, accessory structures must be located behind the rear building line of the principal building. - For accessory structures with a height greater than 15', the minimum side and rear setback must be increased by 2' for each foot of height in excess of 15'. - For accessory structures with a length along a rear or side property line that is longer than 24', the minimum c. side or rear setback must be increased at a ratio of 2' for every 2' that the dimension exceeds 24 linear feet.
 Swimming pools are exempt from this limit.
+4-52